 Chevrolet also uses a special golden tone for the company logo.

-Orange is a vibrant, energetic and friendly color.
-Revitalizes, improves mood and causes impulsive purchases.
+Orange is a vibrant, energetic, and friendly color.
+Revitalizes improves mood and causes impulsive purchases.

-It triggers emotions like trust, creativity, determination, friendship, joy and anticipation.
+It triggers emotions like trust, creativity, determination, friendship, joy, and anticipation.

-It is the right color for companies that try to convince potential customers to make rush decision and buy faster.
+It is the right color for companies that try to convince potential customers to make a rush decision and buy faster.

 It is also associated with companies that offer good quality services or products at affordable prices.

-Entertainment, pharmaceuticals, family products or baby care products, can use orange for their logo with success.
+Entertainment, pharmaceuticals, family products, or baby care products can use orange for their logo with success.